shaka908/bbc_crawler/README.md

 # bbc_crawler
 This is a demo for bbc news crawling.

-# Constraints
-The crawling is constrained to bbc.com/news domain.

 #Description
 Crawled data is in compose mongod and can be read by: